Urban Imaginaries: Contemporary Art and Urban Transformations in China since 2001

-- [upcoming] 'Disclosing fiction: a dialogue between billboards and urban space in 21st century Beijing and Shanghai', Urban Transformations and Contemporary Art in China, Centre for Chinese Visual Arts, Birmingham City University, in collaboration with Tate Liverpool, November 2019.
+- 'Imagining futures through real estate billboards in the context of urbanised Beijing', Urban Transformations and Contemporary Art in China, Centre for Chinese Visual Arts, Birmingham City University, in collaboration with Tate Liverpool, November 2019.

 - 'Reimagining the Natural and Urban Through the Traditional Notion of Shanshui in Architecture and Art in the 20th century', Art in the Anthropocene, International Conference in Trinity College Dublin, June 2019.

 - Co-organisation of the PGR Studio annual conference Alchemies of Research: Transformations and Possibilities in Arts, Design and Media at Birmingham City University (July 2019)